2025 Newell Historical Society Newsletter

 About the Newell Historical Society

-August 5-7, 2023 will be the annual Newell Pride Days celebration with lots of activities planned for the whole family.
-The Mansion will be open on Saturday, the 6th with free tours, live music and many hands-on displays both inside and outside the Mansion.
+August 1-3, 2025 will be the annual Newell Pride Days celebration with lots of activities planned for the whole family.
+The Mansion will be open on Saturday, the 2nd with free tours, live music and many hands-on displays both inside and outside the Mansion.
 Back by popular demand will be the “Cemetery Walk” where “resurrected” community members of years gone by tell their stories and relive the history of Newell.
 Don’t miss it!
-This fourth annual walk will feature an all new group of characters sharing interesting tidbits for your information and entertainment.
+This seventh annual walk will feature an all new group of characters sharing interesting tidbits for your information and entertainment.

 Tour the Allee Mansion